 Standard measures are taken to prevent infections resulting from the use of medicinal products prepared from human blood or plasma.
 Despite this, when medicinal products prepared from human blood or plasma are administered, the possibility of transmitting infective agents cannot totally be excluded.
-The virus inactivation methods for octanorm are described in the Investigator's Brochure.
+The virus inactivation methods for Octanorm are described in the Investigator's Brochure.

-The safety profile of SCIG is well characterised.
-For octanorm, the same type of adverse reactions may be expected.
-No new or unknown safety problems are expected to emerge for octanorm, which are not already described in the Investigator's Brochure.
+The safety profile of SCIG is well characterized.
+For Octanorm, the same type of adverse reactions may be expected.
+No new or unknown safety problems are expected to emerge for Octanorm, which are not already described in the Investigator's Brochure.

-In terms of efficacy, it can reasonably be assumed that octanorm exhibits the same effectiveness as other SCIG brands.
+In terms of efficacy, it can reasonably be assumed that Octanorm exhibits the same effectiveness as other SCIG brands.

-Results from the main study (SCGAM-01) have been analysed in an interim analysis and none of the results or data acquired in that study affect the above benefit-risk assessment.
+Results from the main study (SCGAM-01) have been analyzed in Q1 2017 and none of the results or data acquired in that study affect the above benefit-risk assessment.